hatchjaw/faust-ddsp/README.md

 ![](./images/example-neuron.svg)

 So, what exactly happens in a neuron?
-Say we use a sigmoid function as a non-linear activation function in this example.
+Assume we use a sigmoid function as a non-linear activation function in this example.
 The hidden layer calculates the following:

 $$